kimhim/jobclassifies/readme.md

 ## How to install in your local?
 1. Please clone this project into your webserver directory (eg:wamp/www)
 2. Rename .env-example to .env
+3. Create a virtual host is recommended
-3. Configure smtp in .env file which you juse renamed
+4. Configure smtp in .env file which you juse renamed
 - DB_HOST
 - DB_USERNAME
 - DB_PASSWORD